TheDhm/C-search/README.md

 # C-search
-A command line that search files and directories providing more infos
+A command that search files and directories providing more infos

 Run activate.sh to add the command to your system.